Preserving the past, building the future

 Robi4 Architecture & Planning Inc is a firm specializing in architecture, design, and planning.
 It was founded in 1999 by Michael D. Robinson and Carolyn D. Robinson in Memphis, Tennessee, to meet the demands of growing clientele in both the public and private sectors.
 In 2014, the firm expanded its operations to San Diego, California, where it continues to build on its founding mission and design philosophy: preserving the past and building the future through enduring designs and relationships.

-Michael and Carolyn are proud members of the National Trust for Historic Preservation (NTHP).
+Michael and Carolyn (pictured at Balboa Park) are proud members of the National Trust for Historic Preservation.

 Michael D. Robinson, AIA is the Principal Architect for Robi4.
 He brings over 30 years of experience as an architect, planner, and project manager to his role, using his expertise in planning, construction oversight, and value engineering to solve clients’ design problems with sensible architectural solutions.